How to Configure a Cisco Switch using GNS3 Basically

 Step 4

-In step 2, we created a new user for the Switch.
-Now, enter the username and password you created for the telnet connection.
+In Step 2, we created a new user for the Switch.
+Now, type the user name and password you made for the telnet connection.

 Typing a Telnet User Name and Password

-How to Create a New VLAN in Cisco Switch
+3. Create a New VLAN on the Cisco Switch

 Step 1

-When you look at the image below, you can see that the default VLAN number is 1.
+When you examine the image, you can see that the default VLAN number is 1.

 show vlan-switch